 Why Report Diagnoses of HIV and AIDS?

 Who must report?

-The NYC Department of Health and Mental Hygiene's (DOHMH) HIV Epidemiology and Field Service Program (HEFSP) is authorized to investigate reports for persons reported from New York City to confirm the fact and date of diagnosis or laboratory test.
+The NYC Department of Health and Mental Hygiene's (DOHMH) HIV Epidemiology Program (HEP) is authorized to investigate reports for persons reported from New York City to confirm the fact and date of diagnosis or laboratory test.